Davidxswang/leetcode/README.md

 The key here is to think of these 3 multiplication as three separate lines, and remember the pointer of the line for each one of them.

+### 287 Find the Duplicate Number
+The solution is provided by the [solution of the question](https://leetcode.com/problems/find-the-duplicate-number/solution/).

+The solution is to treat the nums list as the linked list and the numbers it stores are the pointers which point to the position of the next element.

+The question then becomes: find the start of the cycle of the linked list, which we can apply Floyd's Algorithm to solve.